cast-org/figuration/docs/get-started/options.md

         +-- scss
 {% endhighlight %}

+If you are using a download version of our source files, you may need to manually setup something similar to that structure, keeping Figuration's source files separate from your own.

+{% highlight plaintext %}
+your-project/
++-- scss
+|   +-- custom.scss
++-- figuration
+    +-- js
+    +-- scss
+{% endhighlight %}

+## Importing

 In your `custom.scss`, you will import Figuration's source Sass files.
 Our recommended structure is to pick the parts you need, but you can include everything if desired.
 Be aware there are some requirements and dependencies across our components, so you may need to include slightly more than you need.
-Some of our components will also need have our our JavaScript included in order to become interactive.
+Some of our components will also need have our JavaScript included in order to become interactive.

 {% highlight scss %}
 // custom.scss